 “Nazi Pepe made its way to Twitter, where people who regularly tweeted messages supporting white nationalism and anti-immigrant views quickly absorbed it into their Internet repertoire.”

 In a post from August of last summer, Nouis offered a solemn warning to his Facebook followers:

 “Mark my words.
 There will be a day shortly where the left will start destroying the Vietnam Wall.
 Pray for our country.”

 Several other commenters responded, all generally accusing liberals of showing disrespect towards veterans and the military.

 When fellow Proud Boy supporter and conservative podcast host Louie Huey replied “Just wait until the left owns the white house again,” however, Nouis’ reply introduced a racist dimension:

 “White House will be repainted and renamed nonwhite house.”

 Nouis’ unprompted comment shifted the discussion from a lament of liberal disrespect for veterans and the military to an attack on non-white Americans.
 His commenters followed his lead, with one posting that she was angry with President Trump’s recent speech because he failed to mention any of a number of African-American or Muslim groups.
 She reasoned that Trump’s omission “just put an additional Target on all white Patriots’ backs.”
 Nouis agreed.

-Nouis did not attend the most recent hate group rally at the state Capitol on Sept.
+Nouis did not attend the most recent rally featuring a hate group at the state Capitol on Sept.
 15. Asked by Facebook followers a few days before the event whether he would be there, Nouis explained why he would be absent, writing “Having a big campaign event w Stapleton that day.”